stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-alt.md

 {{< details "8 - Slow Violence, Eco-pocalypse, and Poverty"  >}}
 #
 We tend to think of violence as an explosive event that erupts in a singular moment in time and space; however, scholar Rob Nixon argues that we must sensitize ourselves to what he calls “slow violence”---a form of violence “that occurs gradually and out of sight, a violence of delayed destruction that is dispersed across time and space, an attritional violence that is typically not viewed as violence at all” (2).
 In particular, Nixon’s focus in his influential work *Slow Violence* is on climate disaster: the slow-moving catastrophes of rising sea levels, mounting greenhouse gasses, toxic waste, nuclear accidents, deforestation, and acidifying oceans.
 These catastrophes, Nixon argues, are difficult to apprehend or represent in narrative form because they take place over years, decades, lifetimes, generations; as “spectacle deficient” events, they struggle for representation in a media environment that is biased toward more sensational forms of violence.
 Yet, these forms of ecocide are forms of violence surely, ones that remain invisible to many of us because they principally affect the impoverished and forgotten global poor.
-How can we recalibrate our perceptions to cognize these forms of slow violence?
+How can we recalibrate our perceptions to recognize these forms of slow violence?
 How do we convert “slow violence” into narrative form so that we can communicate its dangers, raise public awareness, and mobilize efforts for change?

 - <i class="fab fa-forumbee"></i> <sup>6</sup> [Hive page for Week 8](https://drive.google.com/drive/folders/1kBry3ADp55ZdwdTyIIXocLT0QuWu2bEe?usp=sharing)
 - <i class="fab fa-forumbee"></i> <sup>7</sup>  [Hive page for Week 8](https://drive.google.com/drive/folders/1GxPC642vpAcqx1hcMguNDtTG5fCKkCbr?usp=sharing)